 Make Your Own Meals Instead of Eating Out

-Whipping up your own meals in the kitchen instead of eating pricey restaurant food is one of the best ways to save money while traveling.
+Though there are ways to hack any restaurant menu, whipping up your own meals in the kitchen instead of eating pricey restaurant food is one of the best ways to save money while traveling.
 This is much easier if you’re staying in a vacation rental.
 And the savings can be substantial.

 In 2016, the Wyndham Vacation Rentals Cooking on Vacation Survey found that travelers saved an average of $898 per week by cooking most meals in their vacation rental instead of eating out.

 “The study also found that 94 percent of vacation-rental travelers found having a kitchen on vacation reduced their stress levels, with many attributing it to saving money and avoiding the hassles of going to a restaurant,” said Mary Lynn Clark, president of Wyndham Vacation Rentals North America.